hbctraining/reproducibility-tools/lessons/06_Github_remote2.md

 </p>

 > **NOTE**: Two important things to keep in mind when making changes on the web interface:
-> * On GitHub.com file changes are done serially, so coodinated file changes cannot be done here.
+> * On GitHub.com file changes are done serially, so commits with modifications to multiple files cannot be done here.
-> * All of these changes in the web browser are realtime on the GitHub remote -- the commits take effect immediately.
+> * All of these changes in the web browser are realtime on the GitHub remote, i.e. the commits take effect immediately without an intermediate **add** or **stage** step.

 ## Viewing File Histories